 Debt-equity ratio = Total liabilities / Shareholder’s equity

 A low debt-equity ratio signals a more secure investment.
 This is because there is not a lot of financial burden on the company, and there is enough equity available to cover the borrowings.
 A high ratio can indicate financial risk, making an investment in such a company a less attractive deal.

 This ratio determines how well-equipped the company is to meet its short-term obligations.
 It takes into account the current assets as well as the current liabilities.
 These are those liabilities that are due within a period of one year.
 It can be calculated as:

 Current ratio = Current assets / Current liabilities

 A ratio of 2:1 is considered ideal.
 It indicates that a company is financially sound.

 Thorough knowledge of the balance sheet helps you analyze better and improves your judgment, enabling you to make profitable investment decisions.
 By reading and understanding the assets and the debts of a company, you can assess the risk involved in making investment decisions and minimize your losses considerably.

 However, you do not need to do this exercise all independently.
 Experts at TejiMandi support your investment decisions by doing in-depth balance sheet analyses of a range of companies.
-We are SEBI registered investment advisors, trusted by over 10,000 investors.
+We are Sebi-Registered Research Analyst, trusted by over 10,000 investors.
 Head over to our website now to ensure a hassle-free capital market experience!